GoodPalAl/Database-Project/README.md

 Java 1.8 or newer.
 PostgreSQL 10.12 or newer.

 # Usage
-If compiling from source.
-Ensure you have the official PostgreSQL JDBC driver (project was built and tested using version 42.2.12 which can be found here https://jdbc.postgresql.org/download/postgresql-42.2.12.jar) installed and added to your java path.
+If compiling from source, ensure you have the official PostgreSQL JDBC driver (project was built and tested using version 42.2.12 which can be found here https://jdbc.postgresql.org/download/postgresql-42.2.12.jar) installed and added to your java path.

 Run the following
 ```